 Continuous positive airway pressure (CPAP) therapy is one of the most common treatments for sleep apnea, and is proven to be effective in improving sleep quality and reducing daytime symptoms.
 There are also other treatment options such as dental appliances, lifestyle changes, and even surgery, that can be effective in treating sleep apnea.

-It’s important to talk to your doctor about the best treatment options for you, if you have sleep apnea and are at risk of heart disease.
-If you are in Castle Rock, CO or Denver, CO find out how with our oral appliance treatment options it is possible to manage sleep apnea and reduce the risk of heart disease.
+It’s important to talk to your doctor about the best treatment options for you if you have sleep apnea.
+If you are in Castle Rock, Colorado Springs, or Denver, CO find out how with our oral appliance treatment options it is possible to manage sleep apnea and reduce the risk of heart disease.